Apr 26, 2023 · Blogging

 Four pillars separate websites that earn their build cost from sites that look pretty in a portfolio.
 Each one matters more for social-driven traffic than for organic search, because social clicks have no patience.

 Speed determines whether visitors stay, whether Google ranks the page in mobile search, and whether the paid social spend driving traffic to it actually produces calls or signups.
 The common culprits are predictable: unoptimized images, heavy page-builder plugins, too many tracking pixels and chat widgets, cheap shared hosting.
-For social managers, those decisions are usually made by someone else, a designer, an agency, a previous marketing team, but the consequences land in your conversion column.
+Often those decisions are made by someone else, a designer, an agency, a previous marketing team, but the consequences land in your conversion column.

 There’s a sharp line between award-winning design and high-converting design: they are not the same category.
 Sites that consistently convert have a clear headline that answers the search intent, a phone number above the fold on mobile, a contact form with five fields or fewer, and one or two specific testimonials near the call to action.
 A headline like “Emergency Plumbing, Your City, 24/7” beats a generic “Quality Plumbing Solutions” because it answers what the searcher actually needs in the first two seconds.